Some of the more technical aspects

 Direct links to MacOS purchase and/or downloads are posted on our Apple

 Mac Operating Systems

-from the AppStore, and the latest MacOS version is free.
+from the AppStore, but latest MacOS version is free.
 Regrettably,

-OS versions are no longer available from Apple, tho they are still
+OS versions are no longer available from Apple, although they are still

 Click here to find out what OS version shipped on